litmuschaos/litmus/README.md

 ## License
-Litmus is licensed under the Apache License, Version 2.0.
+Litmus is licensed under the [Apache License v2.0](https://github.com/litmuschaos/litmus/blob/master/LICENSE).
 See [LICENSE](./LICENSE) for the full license text.
 Some of the projects used by the Litmus project may be governed by a different license, please refer to its specific license.